shauryaaher/React-Basic/README.md

 ## Here are some instructions on how to get started with React JS.
 If you're a React JS Starter, then here are some instructions to get started for **Windows**.

 React JS has been designed and maintained by Facebook Inc. It is a very good tool for web development.
+It can be used to build user interfaces effortlessly and you can easily debug its code.
+It helps you build dynamic web apps.
 Here's an example of React JS syntax.

 ```HTML
 <!DOCTYPE html>